 With my eyes still fixated on my feet, avoiding his face as a sign of respect, I told him about Habibah’s troubles since the arrival of Gowon.

-“Sounds like a PPD,” he commented and my head shot up to behold his gaze.
+“Sounds like a PPD,” he commented, and my head sprung up to behold his gaze.

 “Many people focus on the newborn child without paying adequate attention to the mother’s emotional state after a child’s birth.
 From all you’ve said it’s likely a postpartum depression,” he concluded.